Orson Scott Card: Shadow series and later writings

 In 1999, Card started a spin-off "shadow" series in the Ender's Game universe that is told from the point of view of other characters.
 These novels are Ender's Shadow, Shadow of the Hegemon, Shadow Puppets, Shadow of the Giant and Shadows in Flight, the latter serving as a bridge to the final book The Last Shadow, which is also a sequel to Children of the Mind.
 Westfahl praised the Shadow series, stating they were "executed with panache and skill".
-Card wrote other spin-offs: a series of shorter stories, First Meetings in the Enderverse, and novels A War of Gifts, and Ender in Exile.
+Card wrote other spin-offs: a series of shorter stories, First Meetings, and novels A War of Gifts, and Ender in Exile.
 Aaron Johnston and Card conceptualized the stories that make up the prequel to Ender's Game, realizing many of them would work best in novel format but first publishing the comics through Marvel.
 The Burning Earth and Silent Strike comic series were published in 2011 and 2012.
 Card and Johnston co-wrote the novels in the series between 2012 and 2019; these are Earth Unaware, Earth Afire, Earth Awakens, The Swarm, and The Hive.
 Children of the Fleet is the first novel in a new sequel series, called Fleet School.

 While Card was writing books in the Shadow series, he also wrote novellas, novels, and a series of books focused on women in the Bible.
 Card's The Women of Genesis series includes Sarah (2000), Rebekah (2002), and Rachel and Leah (2004).
 Card wrote three novellas in the 2000s; Space Boy (2007) is a children's story, Hamlet's Father (2008) is a retelling of Shakespeare's Hamlet, and Stonefather (2008) is the first story set in the Mithermages universe.
 The Crystal City (2003) is the sixth book in The Alvin Maker series.

 Card wrote two young-adult fantasy trilogies in the 2010s.
 Mithermages is about a teenager growing up on a magical estate in rural Virginia; it includes The Lost Gate (2011), The Gate Thief (2013), and Gatefather (2015).
 The Pathfinder trilogy consists of Pathfinder (2010), Ruins (2012), and Visitors (2014), and follows a young man who can change the past.
 Card has also written several urban fantasies, including Magic Street (2005) and Lost and Found (2019), both of which are about teenagers with special powers.

 Card wrote the Christmas novel Zanna's Gift (2004), which was originally published under a pseudonym.
 A Town Divided by Christmas and a "Hallmark Christmas movie in prose" were published in 2018.
 Invasive Procedures (2007), a medical thriller co-written with Aaron Johnston, is based on a screenplay Johnston wrote, which is based on Card's novel Malpractice.